AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51291-restricted-admin-can-add-images-videos-to-product-assigned-to-multiple-websites.md

 ## Issue

-Restricted admin with access to one website can add images/videos to a product assigned to multiple websites.
+A restricted admin with access to one website can add images/videos to a product assigned to multiple websites.

 <u>Steps to reproduce</u>

-1. Log in as admin.
+1. Log in as an admin.
 1. Create a second website, store and store view.
-1. Create a second admin role only with resources for the second website, store and store view.
+1. Create a second admin role with resources only for the second website, store and store view.
 1. Create a second admin, and assign it to the new restricted admin role.
 1. Create a new product, and assign it to both the default and the new websites.
 1. Log out from the main admin profile.
 1. Log in as the new restricted admin.
 1. Edit the created product, which has been assigned to both websites.
-1. Open **[!UICONTROL Images and Videos]** tab.
+1. Open the **[!UICONTROL Images and Videos]** tab.

 <u>Expected results</u>: